mattiabaldari/virtualbox-snapshotter/README.md

 ---

-This will retain 15 snapshots (potentially - more, depending on `ignore.txt` content), will write a custom snapshot name and snapshot description, ignore deleting snapshots as specified in `ignore.txt`.
+This will retain 15 snapshots (potentially - more, depending on `ignore.txt` content), will write a custom snapshot name and snapshot description, ignore deleting specific snapshots as specified in `ignore.txt`.
 Other optional parameters will use default values:

 ```bash
 python virtualbox_snapshotter.py "My awesome VM" -r 15 -n "My awesome snapshot name" -d "My awesome snapshot description" -i "ignore.txt"